No products in the cart.

 Yes, in order to properly infuse active cannabinoids into a fat prior to making homemade edibles, you need to first decarboxylate your cannabis.

-Without first decarboxylating your cannabis, you’ll leave a ton of cannabinoids behind and without cannabinoids you’re infusion won’t be potent.
+Without decarboxylating your CBD hemp flower, you’ll leave a ton of cannabinoids behind, and without cannabinoids you’re infusion won’t be worth the effort.

 How To Decarboxylate: The Basics